datadaveshin/CSS-exploration/README.md

 </p>
 **_Fig.
 11. Putting it all together..._**

-So what you end up with is a basic parallax page done entirely in CSS.
+Note - as usual, when trying out examples, you must do some modifications.
+One that I came across was actually commenting out the suggested `-webkit-overflow-scrolling: touch;` line to get this last example to render correctly on my iOS.
+By that I mean to keep the 3D parallax scrolling.
+It works pretty well when the phone is sideways.
+Extra tweaking will have to be done when holding the phone vertically.

 All in all, this was an interesting exploration of the CSS that goes into 3D transformations!
+And what you end up with is a basic parallax page done entirely in CSS using... parallax!